ibm-cloud-docs/power-iaas/cli-release-notes.md

 The CLI plug-in version v1.9.0 is available for {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} and {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}}.

-**New commands**
+New commands

-The following CLI command is added to the {{site.data.keyword.powerSys_notm}} Private Cloud workspaces:
+:   The following CLI command is added to the {{site.data.keyword.powerSys_notm}} Private Cloud workspaces:

     - [ibmcloud pi instance vpmem-volume](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-vpmem-volume): You can use this command to attach, detach, view, and list vPMEM volumes for a {{site.data.keyword.powerSys_notm}} instance.

-**New options**
+New options

-The following option is added to the existing CLI command:
+:   The following option is added to the existing CLI command:

     - `--vpmem-volumes` is added to the [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-instance-create) command for private workspaces.
 You can use this option to attach vPMEM volumes to a {{site.data.keyword.powerSys_notm}} instance.
 You can attach up to 1 vPMEM volume to an SAP instance and up to 4 PMEM volumes to other instances.

-**Other enhancements**
+Other enhancements

-The following enhancements are included in this release:
+:   The following enhancements are included in this release:

     - Added `Accelerated SAP Application Performance Standard (aSAPs)` field to the output of the [ibmcloud pi instance sap profile](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-profile) and [ibmcloud pi instance sap list](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-list) commands.

     - Added `External IP Address` field to the output of the [ibmcloud pi network-interface get](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-network-interface-get), [ibmcloud pi network-interface create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-network-interface-create), and [ibmcloud pi network-interface update](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-network-interface-update) commands.

     - Enhanced the output of the [ibmcloud pi instance](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance) commands to group fields more clearly and omit fields that are not returned in the command output.

 ### CLI v1.8.1
 {: #cli-v1.8.1}